willyogo/chat-fidget2/README.md

 - Add tests for new features
 - Update documentation as needed
 - Ensure all tests pass before submitting PR
+- Use TypeScript for type safety
+- Keep components small and focused
+- Extract reusable logic into hooks

 ## Building for Production